 Additional Information for Contractors

-The iSWM™ Program for Construction and Development is a cooperative initiative that assists cities and counties to achieve their goals of water quality protection, streambank protection, and flood mitigation, while also helping communities meet their construction and post-construction obligations under state stormwater permits.
+The iSWM™ Program for Construction and Development (Manual) is a cooperative initiative that assists cities and counties to achieve their goals of water quality protection, streambank protection, and flood mitigation, while also helping communities meet their construction and post-construction obligations under state stormwater permits.

 Development and redevelopment by their nature increase the amount of imperviousness in our surrounding environment.
 This increased imperviousness translates into loss of natural areas, more sources for pollution in runoff, and heightened flooding risks.
 To help mitigate these impacts, more than 60 local governments are cooperating to proactively create sound stormwater management guidance for the region through the integrated Stormwater Management (iSWM) Program.